 There is always a beginning and an end to caregiving, and we are not prepared for either of these life-changing experiences.
-Chris MacLellan reflects on the five emotions that surface when caregiving ends.

 If you've ever felt numb through your caregiving experience, you're not alone.
 A common coping mechanism during periods of prolonged stress and trauma is suppressing your own feelings.

 An Irish poem and some words of encouragement for the caregiver who's feeling uninspired and detached.

 My heart goes out to those who are alone in providing care to a loved one, but they shouldn’t have to.
 That has to change.